Our History - The Debating & Political Society

 Long before Bangor University was founded, the town was alive with debate.
 The first Bangor Debating Society, established in 1849, quickly became a centre of civic life where argument and oratory were both entertainment and education.
 By around 1870 it had merged with the local mock parliament to form the Bangor Literary & Debating Society, fostering a culture of lively discussion and critical thought that would later inspire the university’s own debating tradition.

 By the mid-19th century, Bangor was already an intellectual hub, home to the Normal College (founded in 1849) and the Theological College.
-Both institutions had their own debating societies, making the town a lively centre of ideas and argument long before the university’s doors opened.
+Both institutions had their own debating and political societies, making the town a lively centre of ideas and argument long before the university’s doors opened.

 Where we are today